yast/yast-autoinstallation/doc/profile_handling.md

 6. (Optional) 2nd Stage Configuration: the `inst_autoconfigure` processes the sections that were not considered during the 1st stage.

-Profile validation is performed at different places.
+{file:validation.md Profile validation} is performed at different places.
 Rules and classes are validated too.

 ## Phases